MarcosLonegroGurfinkel/stock-price-predictor/README.md

 I am not a financial advisor.
 Please conduct your own research before making investment decisions.

+The problem of predicting stock prices based on previous prices has already been (unsuccesfully) tried many times.
+This project is more my personal practice in creating different machine learning models and designing automated tests rather than a serious attempt at predicting stock prices.

 # Stock Price Predictor

 This program attempts to train a machine learning model using past stock price data to predict future prices.